christianege/sturmschneid.github.io/source/_posts/2015-07-04-full-open-source-dvb-s2-board.markdown

 categories: [NIM, USB, DVB-S2, DVB, OSS, linux, SP2246, STV6111, STV0913 ]
 ---

 Some time ago I thought it would be fun to build a USB DVB-S2 device which runs on 100% OpenSource Software.
 Due to the fact I do not have any tooling for soldering complex chips I decided to build this project on hardware which is already available.
 For interconnection of the DVB part with the PC or a Single board computer like the ODROID-C1 or Raspberry PI my decision was to use a [Cypress FX2 CY7C68013A](http://www.cypress.com/?id=193) evaluation board.
 You can buy them for under 10€ in far east on ebay.
-I bought one of the [Lcsoft Mini Boards](http://sigrok.org/wiki/Lcsoft_Mini_Board)
+I bought one of the [Lcsoft Mini Boards](http://sigrok.org/wiki/Lcsoft_Mini_Board).
+The coreboot project provides a [schematic for the Lcsoft board](http://www.coreboot.org/File:Fx2lp_lcsoft_schematic_A.pdf).

 {%  img http://sigrok.org/wimg/e/ec/Lcsoft-miniboard-front.png 'Lcsoft Mini Board CC-BY 3.0' %}